tc39/proposal-smart-pipelines/readme.md

 }
 ```

-In general, for each placeholder pipe expression `lhs |> rhs`, assuming that `rhs` is a valid placeholder-containing expression:
+In general, for each pipe expression `lhs |> rhs`, assuming that `rhs` is in topic-variable style, that is, assuming that `rhs` contains an unshadowed topic variable:

-* Let `#ₙ` be autogenerated placeholder variable, `#ₙ`, where <var>n</var> is a number that would not conflict with the name of any other autogenerated placeholder variable in the scope of the pipe expression.
+* Let `#ₙ` be a hygienically autogenerated topic variable, `#ₙ`, where <var>n</var> is a number that would not conflict with the name of any other autogenerated topic variable in the scope of the entire pipe expression.
 * Also let `rhsSubstituted` be `rhs` but with all instances of `#` replaced with `#ₙ`.
 * Then the static syntax rewriting (left associative and inside to outside) would simply be: `do { const #ₙ = lhs; rhsSubstituted }`.
+This `do` expression would act as at the RHS scope.

-### Placeholder semantics by alternating lexical shadowing with dummy variable
+### Topic-variable semantics by alternating lexical shadowing with dummy variable
-The other way to demonstrate placeholder expressions is to use two variables: the placeholder `#` and single lexically sanitary dummy variable `•`.
+The other way to demonstrate topic-variable style is to use two variables: the topic variable `#` and single lexically hygienic dummy variable `•`.
 It should be noted that `const # = …` is not a valid statement under this proposal’s actual syntax; likewise, `•` is not a part of the proposal’s syntax.
 Both forms are for illustrative purposes here only.

 With this notation, no variable autogeneration is required; instead, the nested `do` expressions will redeclare the same variables `#` and `•`, shadowing the external variables of the same name as needed.
 The number example above becomes the following.
 Each line is still equivalent to the other lines.